 Co-Dependent or Co-Creator?

 There are many songs that when applied to another are downright "codependent", such as "I'm nothing without you", but when you sing that to the Universe or to yourself, if puts it in a whole other context, doesn't it?
-Of course you're nothing without "you" (whether the you is yourself or the Universe)...
-However, you are still yourself and a worthy human being even is your lover leaves you.
+Of course you're nothing without "you" (whether the "you" is yourself or the Universe)...
+However, you are still yourself and a worthy human being even if your lover leaves you.

 Many of the love songs when sung about a man (or woman) are downright depressing.
 Again, the best example is the "I'm nothing without you" cliché.
-Well, excuse me, but even if everyone in your life left you, you would still be "something/someone"...
+Well, even if everyone in your life left you, you would still be "something/someone"...
 So turn those songs around, and start singing them for a higher purpose... that of raising your own self-esteem, self-love, and/or addressing them to the Creator who indeed we would be nothing without.
 (If the Creator -- in whichever form you see it -- was not in existence, we really would be nothing...)